Passiolife/go-inline-pgformatter/README.md

 ## Release Notes

-You better like it, Dave.
+Enjoy!

 ### 1.0.0

-First release
+First release - recently refactored to format all sql code in one subprocess call to increase speed.